OWASP/Docker-Security/D02 - Patch Management Strategy.md

 ### Different Patch Domains

-Same applies for your container environment.
-It is not as straightforward though as there are four different "patch domains":
+Maintaining your infrastructure software is not as straightforward though as there are four different "patch domains":

 * Images: the container distribution
 * Container software: Docker